lowcodelounge/rapid-web-prototyping-workshop/environment/gitpod.md

 # {{ page.title }}

+A browser-based dev environment to save us from local installs

 - Separate service; not part of GitHub (but integrates well)
 - Working locally… on someone else’s machine… in the cloud
 - Free for up to 50 hours of usage per month